hggh/awesant/README.md

     /etc/awesant/agent.conf

 The configuration style is very simple.
-You can define inputs and outputs.
+You can define inputs, outputs and a logger configuration.

 Inputs are the log files you want to ship.
 Outputs are the transports you want to use to ship the log files.

-Only files are currently supported as input and only redis and screen are currently supported for outputs.
+Currently supported inputs:

+    file

+Currently supported outputs:

+    redis
+    screen

+Example configuration:

     input {
         file {